Sankey diagram

-Sankey diagrams are a type of flow diagram in which the width of the arrows is proportional to the flow rate of the depicted extensive property.
+Sankey diagrams are a data visualisation technique or flow diagram that emphasizes flow/movement/change from one state to another or one time to another, in which the width of the arrows is proportional to the flow rate of the depicted extensive property.
+The arrows being connected are called nodes and the connections are called links.

 Sankey diagrams can also visualize the energy accounts, material flow accounts on a regional or national level, and cost breakdowns.
 The diagrams are often used in the visualization of material flow analysis.

 Sankey diagrams emphasize the major transfers or flows within a system.
 They help locate the most important contributions to a flow.
 They often show conserved quantities within defined system boundaries.